 Thirty-six years later, on September, 25, 2008, all the programs in the SAHP finally came together in one building when the renovation of Bennett Hall (built in 1918) was complete.
-The staircase pictured is one of the original features preserved in the building.

 Educating Health Professionals

-UNMC has been engaged in the education of allied health personnel for five decades.
+UNMC has been engaged in the education of allied health personnel for decades.
 It began in the early 1930s with a class in Medical Technology and a class in Radiologic Technology.